Length of the model 390 cm (twice 185 cm), width 31 cm, height 41 cm.

 The CAP SAN DIEGO was built at the Deutsche Werft AG in Hamburg.
 She turned out to be the prototype of the CAP SAN DIEGO class ships, of which six ships were built for the Reederei Hamburg Sued.
 They were used as reefer vessels.
 Today the CAP SAN DIEGO is a museum ship in Hamburg harbour, close to the Landungsbruecken.

-These half-hull models have been already sold.
-The pictures and the data are shown in the gallery of the ship models sold only to let enthusiasts and model makers enjoy the photos.
+These half-hull models have already been sold.
+The pictures and the data are shown in the gallery of the ship models sold only to let enthusiasts and model makers enjoy the photos and maybe get ideas or some guidance, if someone builds such a model by himself.